Is Bleeding the Brakes the Same As Flushing

 If you’ve ever driven your car and found yourself frantically trying to apply the brakes, you know that bleeding the brakes can be a lifesaver.
 Bleeding the brakes is a technique used to remove any air from the brake system in order to stop the car.
 But what if you do it wrong?

-See also How to Flush Brakes By Yourself
+See also When to Drain And Flush Brakes On 2013 Tacoma

 Here are four things to watch for if you accidentally bleed your brakes: